Key Takeaways

 Do I need to tell a new employer that I had cancer?

-Under UK law, you do not have to tell employers that you had cancer, however there can be benefits in doing so.
+Under UK law, you do not have to tell employers that you have had cancer, however there can be benefits in doing so.

 The benefits of telling a new or prospective employer